Pre-Fortress-2/Docker-PreFortress2Server/README.md

 # Simple Guide - Setting up and deploying a simple server
 0. First off, you'll want to [install Docker](https://docs.docker.com/engine/install/), this tutorial assumes you will be using Docker on some flavor of Linux, and know some basic stuff about Linux.
 0. Next, you'll want to clone/download this repo, cd into the cloned repo and run `docker compose up` to run the server attached to your terminal.
 0. The server will start up, first updating the SDK, then Pre-Fortress 2, and then properly start the server.
 You will see a message about root access, this is safe to ignore.
-You may also see a message about no map being specified, this is safe to ignore if a map is selected in autoexec.cfg (which there is by default, dm_2fort).
+You may also see a message about no map being specified, this is safe to ignore if a map is selected in autoexec.cfg (which there is by default, koth_crossover).
 0. The output will say what its public IP is, indicating that the server is up and running an accessible.
 You can send a keyboard interrupt (ctrl+c) to stop the server.

 Notes: